 You can use NATO code words to make taxi booking over the phone, take telesales orders, leave clear voicemails, or even just show off your skills as a WWII movie buff.

 The possibilities are endless; any time there is a need for clear communication, the NATO Phonetic Alphabet is there to help.
+Most of these words come from simple day-to-day words.
+Experts call these words sight words and these words comprise of about 60% of the written words.

 Spelling Tests per Grade